LarsK1/hass_solvis_control/README.md

 > - Screenshots are from Solvis SC3 (Ver.
 MA3.19.47) and may differ slightly for SC2 or other versions of SC3.
 > - Selecting "read" mode only allows data monitoring, but not active control.
 > - SC2 devices require a Solvis Remote device for Modbus communication.
 > - It is strongly recommended to use the latest firmware version.
-For the SC3, the current version as of February 2025 is MA3.19.47.
+For the SC3, the current version as of April 2025 is MA3.20.16.

 </details>